Racing at DYC

 If you have any interest in the roles above, please contact Mark Sigglekow Email

-Pursuant to section 5.1 of the General Sailing Instructions the following corrections / changes are advised:
+Pursuant to section 5.1 of the General Sailing Instructions, the following changes (corrections) are made:

 Click on image below to download the General Sailing and race instructions.